hodwys/The-Factory/README.md

 - A tool
 - B tool

-###  :nut_and_bolt: Development Environment
-Write about setting up the working environment for your project.
-- How to download the project...
-- How to install dependencies...

 ### :exclamation: Guideline
 coding guidelines or other things you want people to follow should follow.